 Say you have a fundraising staff of 4 and an annual goal of $2,000,000 in individual and corporate gifts, excluding any grants.
 If your staff works 40 hour weeks for 50 weeks a year, they will work a total of 8,000 hours a year.
 This equates to an average of $250 being raised per employee per hour over the course of the year.
-This organization raises $200,000 with their large gala every year.
+This organization raises $200,000 with its large gala every year.
 That’s 10% of their total fundraising budget!
 But putting on such a successful gala takes a lot of effort on the part of the 4 member staff.

 - They spend 2 hours each month for 9 months in a planning meeting for a total of 72 hours of pre-planning time.

 - They spend 1 hour each week for 12 weeks in preparation meetings for a total of 48 hours.